help-14/keyboard-plate/README.md

 # keyboard-plate
-Plate collection for some keyboard pcb
+Plate collection for some keyboard pcb or case.